eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/index.rst

    This Ansible role was created thinking in the Ansible Philosophy: **The tool should be used to represent the state of the server, not as a procedural language but as a declarative one.**

    This role was developed to be run multiple times in the same server: If the real state doesn't matches with the role state, the server is modified in order to match both states.
-If the server has well configured and well installed Nagios and it's plugins, running the playbook will say **Ok** in most of the tasks, so it  won't broke any configuration.
+If the server has well configured and well installed Nagios and it's plugins, running the playbook will say **Ok** in most of the tasks, so it  won't break any configuration.

 .. note::

-   The flag :bash:`--ask-vault-pass` is used because this role uses ansible-vault for encrypting private data as passwords.
+   The flag :bash:`--ask-vault-pass` is used because this role uses ansible-vault for encrypting private data like passwords.

 Troubleshooting